 6) Distribution Tools

 Buffer lets you stagger your content releases across Twitter, Facebook, Google+, LinkedIn, and (in paid versions) Pinterest.
-The free version only lets you have one profile per platform, but this should be more than enough to get new businesses dipping their toes in the social media scene.
+The free version only allows you to have one profile per platform, but this should be more than enough to get new businesses dipping their toes in the social media scene.
 Keep that content flowing.

 7) Tracking Tools

-Google Analytics is one of the best free analytics tools on the market.
+When correctly implemented, Google Analytics is one of the best free analytics tools on the market.
 The insights you gain here can drastically improve both your content marketing campaigns and your business as a whole.
 When it comes to monitoring site traffic, it’s hard to beat the tidal wave of raw data that Google Analytics delivers.